-As mandated by the BSP, on July 7, 2023, the Bank sold its investment in PBCOM for a consideration amounting to ₱1,639,330 through the execution of CPS, resulting to a gain of ₱473,035.
+As mandated by the BSP, on July 7, 2023, the Bank sold its investment in PBCOM for a consideration amounting to \$\mathbb{P}\$1,639,330 through the execution of CPS, resulting to a gain of \$\mathbb{P}\$473,035.
 The consideration, which will be received through a one-time payment at the end of the five-year term, is recognized as "Receivables from sale of investment in quoted equity shares" presented under "Loans and receivables" account, net of unearned discount (see Note 9).
+The resulting gain from the divestment is presented separately in the statements of income as "Gain on sale of quoted equity security" since it arose from a private sale in compliance with the BSP mandate.
+Consequently, the Bank's income before and after the divestment are presented in the statements of income because management assessed that these are relevant to the understanding of the Bank's financial performance.